MSSkowron/nats-service-sharing-environments/README.md

 #### JetStream

-NATS JetStream enhances the capabilities of NATS by providing durable and persistent messaging features, ensuring message durability, retention, and replayability..
+NATS JetStream enhances the capabilities of NATS by providing durable and persistent messaging features, ensuring message durability, retention, and replayability.

 ##### Key Features